 Step 6: Experimenting With Finishes

 I tried making the area around where I live (Saanich, BC) out of green stained plywood and one layer of acrylic for the water.
 This map was really fussy to make, and I strongly advise starting with something simpler.
 All those tiny islands were a pain in the neck.
-If you end up with too complex a map, consider smoothing it in Fusion360 or Meshmixer before importing it into 123D Make, or simply delete the smaller features altogether.
+If you end up with too complex a map, consider smoothing it in Fusion 360 before slicing it, or simply delete the smaller features altogether.

 If you end up making a topographical map using this method, please post a picture & I'll send you a free premium membership.